Eclectic-Sheep/sheeprl/howto/learn_in_diambra.md

 ## Headless machines

 If you work on a headless machine, you need to software renderer.
 We recommend to adopt one of the following solutions:
 1. Install the `xvfb` software with the `sudo apt install xvfb` command and prefix the training command with `xvfb-run`.
-For instance, to train DreamerV2 on the navigate task on a headless machine, you need to run the following command: `xvfb-run diambra run python sheeprl.py exp=dreamer_v3 env=diambra env.id=doapp env.sync_env=True env.num_envs=1 cnn_keys.encoder=[frame] fabric.devices=1`
+For instance, to train DreamerV2 on the navigate task on a headless machine, you need to run the following command: `xvfb-run diambra run python sheeprl.py exp=dreamer_v3 env=diambra env.id=doapp env.sync_env=True env.num_envs=1 algo.cnn_keys.encoder=[frame] fabric.devices=1`
 2. Exploit the [PyVirtualDisplay](https://github.com/ponty/PyVirtualDisplay) package.